ClecioJung/liir/README.md

 ## Overview

 **liir** is a simple [REPL (Read, eval, print and loop)](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) system developed in C. LIIR stands for `Leia, interprete, imprima e repita` which is the brazilian portuguese translation for the english acronym `Read, eval, print and loop - REPL`.
-This project posseses the following characteristics:
+Key features of this project include:

 - Developed with C11;
-- This code was tested only on Linux (it can be compiled with GNU GCC or clang);
+- Cross-platform compatibility: Tested on Linux and Windows, and can be compiled with GNU GCC, clang, or MinGW (the compilation process was always run on a linux system);
-- It can save and load variables from a file;
+- It is capable of saving and loading variables from a file;
 - It can export the abstract syntax tree generated from expressions to a [graphviz](https://graphviz.org/) representation;
-- All the operations are performed with `double` precision floating point numbers (64 bits);
+- All the operations are performed with double-precision floating-point numbers (64 bits);
-- Run `./release/liir --help` to see the command line options;
+- Run `./release/liir --help` to view available command-line options;

 ## Usage